lu-w/owlready2-augmentator/README.md

 ## Interface

-The augmentation can then be triggered by calling `owl_augmentator.do_augmentation()`, which takes the to-be-agumented ontologies as its argument.
-If the module has performed an augmentation before, multiple augmentations are avoided (calling `owl_augmentator.do_augmentation()` is hence idempotent).
+The augmentation can then be triggered by calling `owlready2_augmentator.do_augmentation()`, which takes the to-be-agumented ontologies as its argument.
+If the module has performed an augmentation before, multiple augmentations are avoided (calling `owlready2_augmentator.do_augmentation()` is hence idempotent).
 Note that this library only performs slight type checks.
 It is therefore the user's responsibility to ensure correct typing.

 ## Specifying Augmentations